Virtual Interview Success Tips

 Look at the webcam when you speak, not at your screen.
 When you look into the camera, it appears to the other participants that you are looking at them directly.
 You can trick yourself into doing this by printing out a picture of someone, cut out the eyes, and place the picture over the webcam.
 Or use a sticky note that says "Look here!"

 Keep your focus.
-It is easy to tell on a video if you are not paying attention.
+It is easy to tell on a virtual platform if you are not paying attention.

 Don’t be too quick to answer.
-With video, there is sometimes a delay or interference, so make sure you pause before answering a question to avoid overtalking the other participants.
+With virtual platforms, there is sometimes a delay or interference, so make sure you pause before answering a question to avoid over-talking the other participants.

 Slow down.
 When you are nervous, you are likely to talk faster, which makes you more difficult to understand.
 Speak a bit slower than you normally would in an in-person meeting.

 Dial up the enthusiasm a bit!
-Someone who speaks with normal energy in a one-on-one conversation can come across as flat and monotone on a video call.
+Someone who speaks with normal energy in a one-on-one conversation can come across as flat and monotone on a virtual call.

 Use your hands if you like, but don’t gesticulate too actively.
 Fast-moving hands can create visual trails across the screen.

 Keep your answers relatively brief and to the point.
-One of the biggest mistakes you can make on a video conference is not knowing when to stop talking.
+One of the biggest mistakes you can make on a virtual conference is not knowing when to stop talking.

 Lean in.
 You have probably heard that “the camera adds 10 pounds.”
 One reason for this is that many people lean backwards in their chair, when they should be leaning forward.
 If you sit back and relax in your chair your head will be further away from the webcam than your stomach.
 Unfortunately, the camera latches on to whatever is closest…your gut!
 Plus, when you lean in it shows engagement.